Error mitigation for logical circuits using decoder confidence: Introduction

 \section{Introduction}

-In fault-tolerant quantum computing, we perform a series of measurements that can reveal information about the occurrence of errors on the system of qubits, without collapsing their quantum state.
+In fault-tolerant quantum computing, we perform a series of measurements that can reveal information about the occurrence of errors on the system of qubits, while preserving the logical state.
 The set of observations generated by these measurements forms a syndrome.
 A key task in quantum error correction (QEC)~\cite{shor_scheme_1995, fowler_surface_2012} is to map the syndromes observed on the error correcting code to the suspected physical error mechanisms which might have produced them, and consequently suggest plausible corrections.
 This process is known as decoding.

 There has been recent interest in extracting more information from the decoder than just a correction; namely, an estimate of how likely it is for the most plausible correction to be actually correct.
 In the past, this estimate has been called `soft output'~\cite{Chen2025,meister_efficient_2024,Lee2025c} or `soft information'~\cite{bombin_fault-tolerant_2024,deMartiiOlius2024,Gidney2025,Pattison2025,Akahoshi2025,Sunami2025}, but we opt for the name `decoder confidence score' (DCS) as it is more descriptive.
 It has been identified that additional information of this kind can be used in code concatenation~\cite{Poulin2006,Goto2013,Gidney2025,meister_efficient_2024}, defect identification in silicon-spin quantum processors~\cite{siegel_snakes_2025}, magic state distillation~\cite{Smith2024,SalesRodriguez2025} and cultivation~\cite{gidney_magic_2024,Chen2025,Sahay2025}, circuit sampling~\cite{meister_efficient_2024, Smith2024}, lattice surgery runtime reduction~\cite{Akahoshi2025}, hierarchical decoding~\cite{Shutty2024,Toshio2025}, and distributed quantum computing~\cite{Sunami2025}.